admin-cf-1/cardano-coin-selection/information/specification.md

 ### State Maintained by the Algorithm

-At all stages of processing, the algorithm maintains three pieces of state:
+At all stages of processing, the algorithm maintains the following pieces of
+state:

  1. #### Remaining UTxO List